 Duty of Care applies to all NHS staff including Medical & Dental Staff and Senior Managers.

-To obtain a copy of the Driving licence details, especially for those with the new card driving licence, you can go to the following website
+To obtain a copy of the Driving licence details, especially for those with the new card driving licence, you can go to the following website.

-and enter the required details (including your National Insurance Number) where you can get a screen print or photograph of the front page showing your current driving licence status.
+Enter the required details (including your National Insurance Number) where you can get a screen print or photograph of the front page showing your current driving licence status.

 New - This is the Icon for adding a new document.
 This may be something such as a word document, PDF or Jpeg.
 The file is located on the hard drive (or network drive) usually from either a screenshot (jpeg) or Scanned or e-mailed and saved to the PC/ Laptop.

-When you select this option you will be presented with the following screen and you need to select the file you wish to attach (in this case as an MOT certificate) and if the document has an expiry date you will be required to complete this field.
+When you select this option you will be presented with the following screen and you will need to select the file you wish to attach (in this case as an MOT certificate) and if the document has an expiry date you will be required to complete this field.
 You can enter any additional information if you wish or just click on Submit to attach the document.

 Find - This is the icon to Find a document that has been uploaded to Easy.
-The most likely method will have been to use the Easy App and your Phone or iPad/ Tablet’s camera to take a photograph of the document.
+The most likely method will have been to use the Easy App with your Phone or iPad/ Tablet’s camera to take a photograph of the document.

 When you select this option you will be presented with the following screen and you need to select the file you wish to attach (in this case as an MOT certificate) from the matching documents you have uploaded using the Easy App.
 Select the appropriate file by clicking on the Ref field and it will be attached.